 For all others, we usually let applicants know within a month of the interview date.

 Can I appeal the decision?

 Each candidate is scored by three panellists.
-Their scores are then moderated and reviewed by the Chair and Vice-Chair of the Scholarships Committee.
+Their scores are then moderated and reviewed by the Scholarships Committee.
 We would therefore not usually alter any scores after this point, as it would be unfair to other candidates.

 If a candidate feels that they have been unfairly treated during the scholarship process they should get in touch with the scholarships team as soon as possible so steps can be taken to address the issue.
 Candidates should not wait until the result of their interview to raise these issues.